Ecotrust/madrona/docs/workspace_specification.rst

     Workspace documents are automatically created and embedded within kml files by the features app.
 For project implementations, it should be unnecessary to modify these files directly.
-This documentation is intended for MarineMap developers who may need to add generic features to the core framework.
+This documentation is intended for Madrona developers who may need to add generic features to the core framework.

 example workspace document